dilvinriyo/note-tag-service/README.md

 # Note tag service
 This service is created using Laravel 8.83.6 API Resource.
-It has Teams, Users, Notes and NoteUserTags.
+It has Teams, Users, Notes and Note user tags.

 #### Following are the Models
 * Team